r-darwish/topgrade/README.md

   * [Voom](https://github.com/airblade/voom)
 * Node
   * Run `yarn global update` if yarn is installed.
-  * Run `npm update -g` if NPM is installed and `npm root -g` is a path inside your home directory.
+  * Run `npm update -g`.
+In Unix systems other then macOS the step will be performed only if`npm root -g` is a path inside your home directory.
 * Run `composer global update` if Composer's home directory is inside the home directory of the user.
 Run `valet install` after.
 * Upgrade Atom packages